 A true pub favourite, this Easy Classic Pickled Eggs Recipe is done my way.
-With so many variations competing for “the best”, I had to come up with my own pickled egg version too.
+With so many variations competing for “the best”, I had to come up with my own version too.

 I will admit this is the first time I have attempted making pickled eggs.
 The concept of putting a hard-boiled egg in pickling brine was something that I could not wrap my head around.
 Who would have thought they make great snacks and appetizers?

-Since I was a kid, my mom made pickled eggs.
+Since I was a kid, my mom made these all the time.
 In fact, she was a true “canner”.
 All kinds of pickles, fruits, jams, canned tomatoes, sauces and of course sauerkraut, lined the walls of the cold cellar.

 I am more of a quick pickle person.
-This pickled egg recipe is a no canning required method, just like my zucchini pickles and pickled onions recipe!
-According to my husband, she made the best pickled eggs, until he tried pickled eggs done my way.
+This recipe is a no canning method, just like my zucchini pickles and pickled onions recipe!
+According to my husband, she made the best pickled eggs, until he tried them done my way.

 If you love pickles without all the work, check out this roundup 30 Easy Refrigerator Pickles.

-I still remember that room in the basement.
+I still remember that room in the basement of my parent’s house.
 It was dark and only had a small light bulb that did not provide much light at all.
 The door was hard to open, and the cement floor was uneven.
 Inside the wooden shelves were lined with various sizes of glass jars.
-It was like entering some sort of dingy, creepy biology lab.

-Like with ALL quick pickles, ingredients are minimal and easy to find.
+Like with ALL quick pickles, ingredients for pickling eggs are easy to find.
 You will need: